Winkley Professor of Latin and Greek

 Barbara Weiden Boyd, Henry Winkley Professor of Latin and Greek, holds a B.A. from Manhattanville College, and an M.A. and Ph.D. in Classical Studies from the University of Michigan.
 In addition to offerings in Greek and Latin languages and literatures, Boyd teaches courses on ancient epic, Rome in the age of Augustus, Rome as a site of cultural memory and identity, and the Ovidian tradition.
 She has chaired the Classics Department repeatedly, and is one of the co-directors of the Mellon Initiative in Mediterranean Studies at Bowdoin.

 Her scholarly specialization is Latin poetry, especially the works of Virgil and Ovid.
 She has published widely on a variety of Roman writers, including Virgil, Propertius, Tibullus, Ovid, and Sallust.
-In addition to continuing work on a commentary on Ovid's Remedia amoris, she is currently writing a book on Ovid's reception of Homer.
-Her project was awarded fellowships from the National Endowment for the Humanities (2014-2015) and the National Humanities Center (2014-2015).
+In addition to continuing work on a commentary on Ovid's Remedia amoris, she has recently completed a book on Ovid's reception of Homer, to be published by Oxford University Press.
 She also serves as Latin editor for the series Oxford Greek and Latin College Commentaries, designed specifically for students in their first 2-4 years of Latin study.
-She has a lively interest in contemporary receptions of classic motifs, and has published articles on the BBC-HBO series Rome and on the Odyssey theme in the AMC series Mad Men.
+She has a lively interest in contemporary receptions of classical motifs, and has published articles on the BBC-HBO series Rome and on the Odyssey theme in the AMC series Mad Men.

-Boyd has travelled and studied extensively in Italy, where she lived while teaching classical studies for two years at the Intercollegiate Center for Classical Studies in Rome.
-She is a former member of the Board of Directors of the Society for Classical Studies (formerly the American Philological Association)., and now serves on the Goodwin Award Committee of the SCS/APA.
+Boyd has travelled and studied extensively in Italy, where she lived for two years while teaching classical studies at the Intercollegiate Center for Classical Studies in Rome.
+She is a former member of the Board of Directors of the Society for Classical Studies (formerly the American Philological Association) and the Goodwin Award Committee of the SCS/APA, and is the President-Elect of the Vergilian Society.
 A past member of the executive committee of the Discussion Group on Classics and Modern Literature in the Modern Language Association, Boyd is committed to supporting and sustaining dialogue between and among the disciplines of the humanities, especially on literary and cultural topics.

 Ovid’s Literary Loves: Influence and Innovation in the Amores, The University of Michigan Press, 1997.